heyding/angular-tailwind-template/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+If the website looks like the screenshot in "src/assets/img", Tailwind is set up and you can start coding.

 ## Build